John F. R. Seitz: Early life and career

-John F. R. Seitz was born on May 22, 1908, in Wilmington, Delaware, where he attended elementary school and high school.
+John F. R. Seitz was born on May 22, 1908, in Wilmington, Delaware, where he attended elementary school and Salesianum High School.
 His parents were George Hilary Seitz and Margaret Jane Collins Seitz.
 He had five siblings.
 A brother, Collins J. Seitz, was a judge of the United States Court of Appeals for the Third Circuit from 1966 until 1998.

 Seitz was appointed to the United States Military Academy (West Point) at West Point, New York by United States Senator Thomas F. Bayard, Jr. of Delaware.
 Seitz entered West Point in July 1925 at the age of just 17 years, 40 days.
 As a play on his initials, Seitz's classmates nicknamed him first "Jeffer", then "Jeff."
 Seitz liked the nickname and it stayed with him throughout his life.

 After his graduation from West Point in the Class of 1929, Second Lieutenant Seitz was assigned to the 1st Infantry Division at Fort Hamilton, New York.
 Soon thereafter, he became an aide de camp to Brigadier General John H. Humphreys at Fort Snelling, Minnesota.
 Assignments to the United States Army Infantry School at Fort Benning, Georgia, in the Philippines and in 1939 as a captain of the 30th United States Infantry Regiment at the Presidio in San Francisco followed.